Frequently Asked Questions

 We don't want a ceremony; can you sign the Marriage Certificate without one?

 No. Please understand that this is not a refusal on our part, but a legal issue.
 So that your union is legally recognized, your marriage ceremony must be "solemnized" by an empowered party, which means it must be observed and officiated by a recognized authority under the law.
 Arbor Vine Ceremony Officiants sign the marriage license certifying that the rites of matrimony between the couple were solemnized "in the presence of."
 The law interprets "in the presence of" to mean the couple, the Officiant, and the witnesses (where required) must be physically present without the use of any electronic means such as Skype, telephone, or other video communication.
 The good news is, the marriage ceremony itself can be short and sweet.
-Legally the Officiant only needs to ask the couple if they want to be married to one another.
+Legally the Officiant only needs to ask the couple as Statement of Intent; this is commonly known as the "I do's" (do you want to be married to one another).

 How long is a typical ceremony?